kamaddal/Managed-Synapse_deployment/README.md

 Azure Synapse Analytics is a limitless analytics service that brings together data integration, enterprise data warehousing, and big data analytics.

-Here's what you can do when you run Azure Virtual Desktop on Azure:

 It gives you the freedom to query data on your terms, using either serverless or dedicated resourcesâ€”at scale.
 Azure Synapse brings these worlds together with a unified experience to ingest, explore, prepare, manage, and serve data for immediate BI and machine learning needs..

 # Synapse deployment on Azure Private Endpoints